canonical/ubuntu-pro-client/docs/index.rst

 - **Having trouble?**
   We would like to help!
-To get help on a specific page in this documentation, simply click on the "Have a question?" link at the top of that page.
-This will open up an issue in GitHub where you can tell us more about the problem you're having and we will do our best to resolve it for you.
+To get help on a specific page in this documentation, simply click on the "Give feedback" link at the top of that page.
+This will open up an issue in GitHub where you can tell us more about the problem you're having or suggestion you'd like to make, and we will do our best to resolve it for you.

 - **Found a bug?**
   You can `Report bugs on Launchpad`_!